DOI-ONRR/doi-extractives-data/_how-it-works/natural-resources/revenues.md

 #### Royalty relief

-To incentivize companies to produce additional oil and gas on certain leases on the Outer Continental Shelf where extraction is anticipated to be unprofitable, the federal government may grant some lease holders royalty relief.
+To create incentives for companies to produce additional oil and gas on certain leases on the Outer Continental Shelf where extraction is anticipated to be unprofitable, the federal government may grant some lease holders royalty relief.
 Royalty relief means that these lease holders do not have to pay royalties on some amount of production, or they pay a smaller percentage of royalties, for the oil and gas they extract.
 There are four situations in which a lease holder may gain royalty relief:

 * Leases in deep waters with depths greater than 200 meters in the Gulf of Mexico.
 (This type of relief has not been offered for several years, though existing leases do include it currently.)
 * Leases in shallow waters with depths under 400 meters for deep gas production